JBS shareholders approve US stock listing despite pushback from environmental groups and others

 Brazilian meat giant JBS came a step closer Friday to its long-held goal of trading its shares on the New York Stock Exchange.

-The company's minority shareholders voted to approve the company's plan to list its shares both in Sao Paulo and New York, casting aside opposition from environmental groups, U.S. lawmakers and others who noted JBS' record of corruption, monopolistic behavior and environmental destruction.
+The company's minority shareholders voted to approve JBS's plan to list its shares both in Sao Paulo and New York, casting aside opposition from environmental groups, U.S. lawmakers and others who noted JBS' record of corruption, monopolistic behavior and environmental destruction.

-JBS Global CEO Gilberto Tomazoni said the outcome showed shareholders were confident in the benefits a dual listing would bring.
-The company said before the vote that listing shares in the U.S. would boost its global profile and attract new investors.
+JBS said the outcome showed shareholders were confident in the benefits a dual listing would bring.

+"This step is expected to further unlock value for JBS, providing broader access to investors and more competitive interest rates, thereby expanding our ability to finance growth at a lower cost and accelerating our diversification strategy,” JBS Global Chief Financial Officer Guilherme Cavalcanti said in a statement.

-JBS said it expected to begin trading on the New York Stock Exchange on June 12.
+JBS said it expected to begin trading on the NYSE on June 12.
 The U.S. Securities and Exchange Commission granted the company's request to list its shares in New York late last month.

 JBS is one of the world's largest food companies, with more than 250 production facilities in 17 countries.
 Half of its annual revenue comes from the U.S., where it has more than 72,000 employees.
 It's America's top beef producer and it's second-largest producer of poultry and pork.